basho-labs/little_riak_book/en/04-operators.md

 <h3>Other projects</h3>

-Other projects add depth to Riak, though aren't strictly necessary, in a functional sense.
-Two of these projects are Lager, Riak's chosen logging system; and Sysmon, a useful system monitor.
-They both have meaningful defaults, and are also have well documented settings at with their repository docs
+Other projects add depth to Riak but aren't strictly necessary.
+Two of these projects are lager, for logging, and riak_sysmon, for monitoring.
+Both have reasonable defaults and well-documented settings.

 * [https://github.com/basho/lager](https://github.com/basho/lager)
 * [https://github.com/basho/riak_sysmon](https://github.com/basho/riak_sysmon)